Volunteers are the heart of Rally's mission!

 That was our lives last year.
 We both needed to say goodbye to the medicine bottles—we have enough reminders.

 So, April 13 was the day.
 Time to throw it all out.
-Those medications were lifesaving as Lexy battled cancer, but now they were expired and useless.
+Those medications were lifesaving as Lexy battled cancer, but they were also a reminder of the fight she endured.

 I’ve never been so emotional to throw something away.